Marcussacapuces91/doc-TFT_eSPI/docs/inputs.md

-  - 'Touch and Input'
+---
+title: Touch and Input
+---

-    - 'Enabling and configuring touch input'
+## Enabling and configuring touch input

-    - 'Handling touch events and gestures'
+## Handling touch events and gestures